seanmorris/smgen/pages/configuration.md

 # Configuration

-You can configure the generator via environment variables, `.smgen-rc`, and pre/post hooks.
+You can configure the generator via `.smgen.yaml`, `.smgen-rc`, `.env`, environment variables, and pre/post hooks.

-> **Note:** `smgen` looks for `pages/`, `templates/`, `static/`, and `.smgen-rc` in your current working directory (where you invoke the script).
-All paths and hooks can be customized via environment variables or a `.smgen-rc` file placed alongside the script.
+> **Note:** `smgen` reads configuration from your current working directory, where you invoke the script.
+By default it looks for `.smgen.yaml`, `.smgen-rc`, `.env`, `pages/`, `templates/`, and `static/` there.

+## Configuration Sources

+Configuration is loaded in this order:

+1. `.smgen.yaml`
+2. `.smgen-rc`
+3. `.env`
+4. exported environment variables and command-line env overrides

+In practice, use:

+- `.smgen.yaml` for fixed declarative values
+- `.smgen-rc` when values need shell expansion or derived paths
+- `.env` for local environment-specific overrides

 ## Environment Variables